luanpaschoal/docker-nifi/README.md

 Yet, in order to leverage the deployment possibilities of this image, without depending exclusively on static configuration, an alternative is available.

 You can provide config file templates to be rendered at *runtime* by image's *entrypoint* script.
 The advantage of this method is to able to provide some parameters via (user-defined) enviroment variables - which may contain sensitive information or that varies quite frequently - letting them to be interpolated in runtime, instead of hardcoding those values in files.
-Besides it, users can write their own template sets, along with pre-defined enviroment variables for specific scenarios, almost like a "configuration template/flavor", all this without having to modify the actual Docker image.
+Besides it, users can write their own template sets, along with pre-defined enviroment variables for specific scenarios, almost like a _"configuration flavor"_, all this without having to modify the actual Docker image.

-All files with extension `.tpl` found in `opt/nifi/nifi-current/conf` will be rendered (output to the same path, with the same name without `.tpl` extension).
+All files with extension `.tpl` found in `opt/nifi/nifi-current/conf` will be rendered before the application is started - they will be output to the same path, with the same name (only without the `.tpl`).

-The image uses [*gomplate*](https://docs.gomplate.ca/) to interpolate templates, so they must be in [*Go Template*](https://golang.org/pkg/text/template/) format.
+The image uses [*gomplate*](https://docs.gomplate.ca/) to interpolate templates, so **template must be in [*Go*](https://golang.org/pkg/text/template/) format**.

 For example: